Mas281/Network-v4/README.md

 ## Features

 Completed/In Progress:
-- MongoDB database integration with Morphia
+- MongoDB database integration with [Morphia](https://mongodb.github.io/morphia)
+- Redis server communication system
+- Global error tracking using [Sentry](https://sentry.io)

 Upcoming:
-- Redis JSON-based packet messaging system
+- Internationalization support - translations for different languages per-player
+- Bungee dynamic server management
 - Flexible command system
 - Discord bot for logging and server interaction
 - NodeJS based REST API for querying server information

-## Other Notes
+## Notes

+A brief description of the modules in the project:
+- common - Shared systems and utilities between all programs
+- spigot - Code used to run on the Spigot server instances (soon)
+- proxy - Code used to run on the BungeeCord proxy instance (soon)
+- bot - Code powering the discord bot (soon)
+- api - NodeJS code powering the web API (soon)

 The directory structure for the network is as follows, with an environment variable named "NETWORK_ROOT" pointing to the root folder.